 “The programme helped me to step up in advance of my next move internally.
 I was able to take ownership for my own development: it was massively empowering and beneficial.”

 The brave new future

 After the completion of the first cohort of participants, HR were keen to build on the success of their intervention and conducted a number of stakeholder interviews to inform their on-going investment.

 At this point, a number of senior leaders expressed an interest in continuing their development work.
 One senior said:

 “When my first coaching engagement came to an end, I knew I wanted my coach to continue to work with me through a significant period of business change.
 I believe my coaching has added real organisational value; if HR didn’t have the budget I would have funded it from my own P&L.”

-In the face of such a positive response and with quantitative data starting to bear it out, the business engaged Indigogold to undertake a second, and then a third year of consulting to build on the solid foundation we had created - working throughout 2017 and 2018 to build on the foundation of success.
+In the face of such a positive response and with quantitative data starting to bear it out, the business engaged Indigogold to undertake a second, and then a third year of consulting to build on the solid foundation we had created.

 We continued to work with the senior leaders on an individual and group basis, developing the self-insight and sound judgement that would enable the powerhouse of the organisation to flourish and excel.